hugyz/Squirrel-Clara-University/README.md

 ### 🍎 macOS

+* Unzip the downloaded folder before launching the game.
+* The macOS version is a `.app` file.
+* You can directly click the `.app` to launch the game.
+* The `.app` file is a self-contained application bundle — it does **not** expose any source code or assets, similar to a `.exe` on Windows.
 * The macOS version is a `.app` file.
 * You can directly click the `.app` to launch the game.